The Complexity of Thermalization in Finite Quantum Systems

 Our results show evidence for the difficulty of understanding the mechanisms of relaxation and thermalization, and it's intractability from a complexity theoretic perspective even for systems in nature or the lab. \cref{thm:fsrelax_pspace_complete} demonstrates that we should not expect there to be an efficient way of finding (or even approximating) the time-averaged expectation value of local observables.
 Furthermore, \cref{thm:fstherm_pspace_complete} shows that in general any ``easy-to-check'' condition which ensures thermalization will not apply to all Hamiltonians.
 The systems we design may be of further physical interest, since our results show that even simple systems (translationally invariant, 1D nearest-neighbour Hamiltonians and initial product states) can exhibit highly complex relaxation and thermalization dynamics.

 The rest of this paper is organized as follows: In \cref{sec:preliminaries} we define relevant complexity classes and introduce the relevant mathematical quantities for thermalization.
 In \cref{sec:hardness} we prove the $\PSPACE$-hardness of $\FSRelax$.
 In \cref{sec:containment} we prove that $\FSRelax \in \PSPACE$.
 Combined with our result on $\PSPACE$-hardness, this shows that $\FSRelax$ is $\PSPACE$-complete.
-In \cref{sec:fstherm_containment}, we prove that$\FSTherm \in \PSPACE$ and $\FSThermG \in \PSPACE$.
-In \cref{sec:FSThermHardness}, we derive the quantum polynomial time reduction from $\FSTherm$ to $\FSRelax,$.
-Together, these prove our main result \cref{thm:fstherm_pspace_complete}.
-We also discuss a conjecture which, if true, would imply that $\FSThermG$ is $\PSPACE$-complete.
+In \cref{sec:fstherm_containment}, we prove that $\FSTherm \in \PSPACE$ and $\FSThermG \in \PSPACE$.
+In \cref{sec:FSThermHardness}, we derive the quantum polynomial time reduction from $\FSTherm$ to $\FSRelax,$ as well as the classical polynomial time reduction of $\FSThermG$ to $\FSRelax$.
+Together, these prove our main results \cref{thm:fstherm_pspace_complete} and \cref{thm:fsthermg_pspace_contained}.
 Finally, in \cref{sec:FTFSRelax}, we prove that deciding whether a finite size system relaxes in finite time is $\BQP$-complete.
 We conclude with a discussion of our results and outlook for future work in \cref{sec:discussion}.